 A major component of CBT is setting goals with the therapist.
 Goals are used to:

 Some goals can be long term goals.
-Some goals can be lots of short-term goals building towards a long-term goal.
+Others can be short-term goals building towards a long-term goal.

 Setting goals can be a difficult task.
-The participant can ask the following questions:
+The participant can be asked the following questions: (8)